Your newsfeed says, "I just saved $600 on my car insurance," and "15 minutes can save 15%".

 The state minimum does not include coverage for damage to your car.
-If you do not opt to get this liability-only coverage, you're required to pay the Virginia Department of Motor Vehicles (DMV) a $500 Uninsured Motor Vehicle Fee when obtaining a license plate, and each time your registration is renewed annually.
+If you do not opt to get coverage, you're required to pay the Virginia Department of Motor Vehicles (DMV) a $500 Uninsured Motor Vehicle Fee when obtaining a license plate and each time your registration is renewed annually.
 This fee does not provide insurance coverage.

 The reality is the state minimum insurance requirement does not provide adequate financial protection for most Virginians.
 According to the National Safety Council, the average costs associated with a 2019 car crash when factoring in property damage, driver and passenger injuries, and liability were sobering, especially for serious accidents: